paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-037-youth-conservation-corps-and-public-lands-corps.md

 ## § 1723.
 Public Lands Corps program
 **(a) Establishment of Public Lands Corps** There is hereby established in the Department of the Interior and the Department of Agriculture a Public Lands Corps.

-**(b) Participants** The Corps shall consist of individuals between the ages of 16 and 25, inclusive, who are enrolled as participants in the Corps by the Secretary.
+**(b) Participants** The Corps shall consist of individuals between the ages of 16 and 30, inclusive, who are enrolled as participants in the Corps by the Secretary.
 To be eligible for enrollment in the Corps, an individual shall satisfy the criteria specified in [section 12591(b) of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section12591/b&num=0&edition=prelim).
 The Secretary may enroll such individuals in the Corps without regard to the civil service and classification laws, rules, or regulations of the United States.
 The Secretary may establish a preference for the enrollment in the Corps of individuals who are economically, physically, or educationally disadvantaged.

 **(c) Qualified youth or conservation corps**

-(1) **In general** — The Secretary is authorized to enter into contracts and cooperative agreements with any qualified youth or conservation corps to perform appropriate conservation projects referred to in subsection (d) of this section.
+(1) **In general** — The Secretary is authorized to enter into contracts and cooperative agreements with any qualified youth or conservation corps to perform appropriate conservation projects referred to in subsection (d).

 (2) **Preference**